getcoconut/coconut/packages/cli/examples/todos/README.md

 }
 ```

-Now start one of the client apps which load the mock outputs and write them to the console to show how you can use these outputs.
-To start the admin app for example, execute the following commands in another terminal:
+Now start one of the client apps, e.g. to start the admin app execute the following commands in another terminal:

 ```sh
 $ cd apps/admin-app